 4. Freeze until firm, then enjoy!

-TIP: These need to freeze for at least 4-6 hours, so either make them in the morning of the day you want to serve them or the day before.
+TIP: These need to freeze for at least 4-6 hours, so make them in the morning of the day you want to serve them or the day before.

 favorite popsicle molds in grid of 6